Social Audits: Looking through the COVID-lense

 In this situation, CSR-managers need to be proactively aware on how social audits are to be conducted and how Covid may have impacted the findings.
 As CSR-managers, we need to contextualize our work, so that we can provide strategic guidelines in our companies, particularly to buying departments.

 Revisiting and adjusting the increased precarious employment do not mean to accept bad working conditions as a given, but rather assess the situation with realism and awareness of the imperative role Governments have to play to support their citizens.

-We can see a clear impact in the way wages and remuneration was audited and how it will be affected by a number of collateral Covid effects.
+We can see a clear impact in the way wages and remuneration were audited and how it will be affected by a number of collateral Covid effects.